klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 # The big problem of serialization

 One of the biggest security issues affecting OOP Languages during the last years was "Unsafe Deserialization".
-As a wide range of literature is already available for this issue, this post objective is not to introduce something new about it, but to provide a brief and precise explaination of the vulnerability, as well as common exploitation and detection methods applied on different programming languages.
+As a wide range of literature is already available for this issue, the main objective of this document is not to introduce something new about it, but to provide a brief and precise explaination of the vulnerability, as well as common exploitation and detection methods, which can be applied on different programming languages.

 ## Serialization: What is it?

-Object serialization, also known as "marshalling", is just a process that converts an object-state, in the form of an arbitratily complicated data structure, in a way (commonly a serialized string) that can be easily sent in message, or stored in a database or a text file.
+Object serialization, also known as "marshalling", is just a process that converts an object-state, in the form of an arbitratily complicated data structure, in a way (commonly a serialized string) that can be easily sent in message, stored in a database, or saved in a text file.
 The serialized object-state could then be reconstructed using the opposite process, called deserialization, or "unmarshalling", producing an object that is "semantically" identical to the original.

 If we look at just the definition, it seems to be an easy process, but effectively it's not.
 Serialization is a low-level technique that violates encapsulation and breaks the opacity of an abstract data type.